bilgecansen/CJS-pop/README.md

 ## 1. MAPS

-Run the **brcr_data_wrangling_notebook.rmd** to prepare Brown Creeper MAPS data for CJS-pop in JAGS.
+Run the **brcr_data_wrangling_notebook.rmd** to prepare Brown Creeper MAPS data for RD-pop in JAGS.

-Run **brcr_models_notebook.rmd** to generate the .jags files used in applying CJS-pop to BRCR capture history data.
+Run **brcr_models_notebook.rmd** to generate the .jags files used in applying RD-pop to BRCR capture history data.
 Easiest way is to knit the whole notebook.

-Run **brcr_models.R** to apply 4 different mark-recapture models (3 different CJS-pops and one CJS) to Brown Creeper capture history data.
+Run **brcr_models.R** to apply 4 different mark-recapture models (3 different RD-pops and one CJS) to Brown Creeper capture history data.
 These results are also available in the file **BRCR_results.rds**.

 ## 2. Simulations

-Run **data_generation_notebook.rmd** to simulate capture history data as explained in Şen and Akçakaya (2020).
+Run **data_generation_notebook.rmd** to simulate capture history data as explained in Şen and Akçakaya (2021).

 Run **sim_models_notebook.rmd** to generate the .jags files used in applying CJS-pop to simulated data.
 Easiest way is to knit the whole notebook.